Category

 Irobe: Why did you shift from graphics-focused to photo-focused halfway through, when it started out graphic-heavy?

-Irobu: I vividly remember feeling like something new had emerged.
+Irobu: I vividly remember feeling that something new had emerged.

 ※Part 2 scheduled for publication on Saturday, March 7